 A choice selection of absolutely fabulous homeschool supplies and teaching materials, curated just for you. 😊 For general classroom and office supplies not listed below, try the universal Amazon Back-to-School store.
 (We are an Amazon affiliate so your purchases here earn us a small commission at no extra cost to you, and they help us keep going and growing.
 Thank you!.)

 The reference books we recommend to all homeschool families are described in detail on our special “Six Books for Every Homeschool” page.
 They are: a world atlas, a comprehensive dictionary, a world almanac for the current year, a bird guide, a history encyclopedia, and a guide to the night sky.
 We refer to them all regularly in our educational materials.

 A globe to go along with your world atlas is also an essential teaching tool.
-We are partial to inexpensive inflatable globes, such as the basic 12-inch Pangda political globe and the 16-inch Jet Creations political-topographical globe.
+For homeschool use we think inexpensive inflatable globes are best, such as the basic 12-inch Pangda political globe and the 16-inch Replogle topographical globe.

 Wall maps are the best decoration for every homeschool classroom.
 (And student bedroom!)
 At a minimum you should try to get one of your city or town, one of your state, one the United States, and one of the world.

-The Dover Thrift Editions are a great way to build up an affordable paperback library of classic literature for your students.
-For poetry in particular, try Great Short Poems, 100 Best-Loved Poems, 101 Great American Poems, and 100 Favorite English & Irish Poems.
-They overlap a little bit but you can get all four for just $14.
+The Dover Thrift Editions are a great way to build up an affordable paperback library of classic literature in many different subject areas for your students.
+For poetry in particular, try Great Short Poems, 100 Best-Loved Poems, and 101 Great American Poems.
+They overlap a little bit but you can get all three for just $11.

 A set of simple coin collecting albums is a wonderful educational gift.
 (The National Park Quarters series is a great place to start.)
 History, geography, economics, and art all combine into one comprehensive learning opportunity.